 The Coastal Classic Route between Anchorage and Seward provides amazing scenes of the coast, Kenai mountains, glaciers, and waterfalls during the 4-hour trip.
 Once you arrive in Seward you can continue on with a day cruise to Kenai Fjords National Park before making your return trip.

 Alaska Honeymoon Cruises

 Probably the easiest way to enjoy the highlights of Alaska is taking a cruise.
-Most of your trip is planned for you and food is taken care of!
+Most of your trip is planned for you and food is taken care of, you just have to bring the Alaska cruise essentials.
 There are several cruise lines that service Alaska with unique offerings and price points.
 All prices quoted below are based on the high season before taxes, tips or other fees.
 Keep in mind you can work with a travel agent or sign up for email lists to keep updated on deals and specials that seem to always be available on the larger cruise lines.

 You can also get the best of both worlds by flying into Juneau or another city, exploring for a few days, then boarding a cruise.